Applying gamification in your marketing can help to improve user engagement, drive more conversions and, ultimately, win you more sales.

 For example, after creating the gaming app “Pizza Hero” that lets customers create their own Pizza, Domino’s Pizza’s sales revenue increased by 30%.

-With that said, next, we’ll explore, in specific details, the benefits you can get by gamifying your marketing.
+With that said, let’s now explore, in specific details, the benefits you can get by gamifying your marketing.

 Benefits of Gamification in Digital Marketing